Home » Minerals » Diamond » Yellow Diamonds

 Two common names used for yellow diamonds are "Capes" and "canaries".
 The name "Cape" originated in the late 1800s when many diamonds with an obvious yellow color were being produced from mines in the Cape Province of South Africa.
 They were quickly noticed in the marketplace by diamond professionals who began calling them "Capes" because of their Cape Province provenance.

-If graded today, most of these diamonds would be light enough in color that they would receive a color grade within the D-to-Z color scale; however, a small number would be graded as "fancy".
-The name "Cape" is still used today for diamonds of a light yellow color, regardless of their provenance.
+If graded today, many of these diamonds would be light enough in color that they would receive a color grade within the D-to-Z color scale; however, some would be graded as "fancy-color diamonds".
+The name "Cape" is still used today by many diamond professionals for diamonds of a light yellow color, regardless of their provenance.

-"Canary" is a name used in the gem or jewelry trade for diamonds with an obvious, usually fancy, yellow color.
-The name is imprecise because it is used for yellow diamonds that might be in the D-to-Z color scale, or all the way up through the fancy colors to fancy vivid yellow.
+"Canary" is a name used in the gem or jewelry trade for diamonds with an obvious, usually Fancy-grade, yellow color.
+The name is imprecise because it is used for yellow diamonds that might be in the D-to-Z color scale, or all the way up through the Fancy colors to Fancy Vivid yellow.
 The name also does not imply any specific provenance.
-Most canary diamonds are Type 1b diamonds, colored by single nitrogen atoms substituting for carbon.

 Yellow diamonds have been produced by treating brownish diamonds.
 These treatments include HTHP (high temperature, high pressure), irradiation, annealing and coating.
-Many of these treatments are fragile.
-All are sensitive to heating of the diamond as might occur during jewelry repair.
+Some of these treatments can be reversed or altered if the diamond is subjected to heating during jewelry repair.
 Coatings are often thin layers of silica applied to the surface of the stone.
 These can be damaged by abrasion, chemicals or heat.

-Yellow diamonds that have obtained their color through treatment should always be disclosed and sold for a lower price than diamonds with a natural color that are of a similar size and appearance.
-Treated diamonds are of no interest to some buyers.
-Others buyers strongly prefer diamonds with a natural color and are willing to pay a premium for them.
-At the same time, some people who would like to have a yellow diamond are unable to afford one, but the low price of a treated diamond presents a buying opportunity.
+Yellow diamonds that have obtained their color through treatment should always be disclosed and sold for a lower price than similar diamonds with a natural color.
+The buyer should also be informed of any special care requirements.
+Many buyers have no interest in treated diamonds.
+They want gems with a natural color and are willing to pay a premium for them.
+At the same time, some people are glad to buy a treated stone because it enables them to get a larger diamond for the same price or the same size diamond at a lower price.

 |Yellow Diamond Information|